jtr13/EDAV/final_presentation.Rmd

 ## Overview

-This section goes over what's expected for the final project.
+This section goes over what's expected for the final project, Fall 2018.

 **General Note**: Please note that this sheet cannot possibly cover all the "do's and don'ts" of data analysis and visualization.
 You are expected to follow all of the best practices discussed in class throughout the semester.